 For any form of advertising to work, it should convince your target users to take action.
 This will only happen if your audience intends to buy, which is what search advertising helps you accomplish.
 It connects you to individuals who already have the intention of buying what you’re selling.

-For example, if you have a clothing store that sells women’s clothes, Google will show your ads to searchers looking for women’s clothes.
+For example, if you have a clothing store that sells women’s clothes, Google will show your paid ads to searchers looking for women’s clothes.
 Such people already intend to buy your products, which increases the chances you’ll make a sale.

 A study found that visitors who click search ads are 50 percent more likely than those who come to your site through organic means.
 But this doesn’t happen by chance.
 You have to find the keywords your target audience uses when looking for your products, write compelling ad copy and figure out what you’ll pay to get to the top of SERPs.